derkmed/stunting-on-programming/longest_substring/longest_substring_without_repeating_characters/README.md

 </b>

 Thought Process:
-* Keep a window w/`left`+`right` pointers and a dictionary lookup table from seen characters and their corresponding indices
+* Keep a window with `left`+`right` pointers and a dictionary lookup table from seen characters and their corresponding indices
 * Whenever we come across a character we've already seen, `left` can jump to the location of that character's mapped index + 1 (the next index)

 ```